gov4git/roadmap/README.md

 - Gov4Git will let you know when it starts managing the issue, in a comment like [this one](https://github.com/gov4git/roadmap/issues/7#issuecomment-1902123664)

-- A managed issue is associated with a _priority_ (score), which reflects its importance according to the community
+- When an issue is managed it is associated with a _priority_ (score), which reflects its importance according to the community

-- All collaborators can influence the priority of an issue by spending credits for or against it in the app.
+- Collaborators can influence the priority of an issue by spending credits for or against it in the app.
 Priority scores are updated every few minutes and reported in a comment on the issue like [this one](https://github.com/gov4git/roadmap/issues/7#issuecomment-1902197926)

 - Credits spent on prioritizing an issue are held as bounty to be rewarded to the author of the pull request which eventually resolves the issue